jamesstringer90/appsandbox/README.md

 The primary use case is running software that shouldn't have access to your real machine — AI agents, untrusted executables, anything you'd otherwise need a second PC for.
 The VM is disposable.
 Snapshot it, let it run, roll back if needed.

+The VM does not require an internet connection to function.
+Display, input, clipboard, and agent communication all use Hyper-V sockets, which are point-to-point between the host and VM and do not traverse your network.
+Network connectivity is optional and only needed if the software inside the VM requires internet access.

 ## Background

 App Sandbox is the successor to [Easy-GPU-PV](https://github.com/jamesstringerparsec/Easy-GPU-PV).
 Easy-GPU-PV required Hyper-V, which is only available on Windows 11 Pro and above.
 App Sandbox uses the Host Compute System (HCS) instead — the same backend behind WSL2 and Docker containers.
 HCS only requires the **Virtual Machine Platform** optional Windows feature, which is available on all Windows 11 editions including Home.